petervandivier/ratelimit/README.md

 These are the relevant time bounds to evaluate cap id 1 for event type 1 against node 1.
 In order to complete the evaluation, we need to sum the quantity of all available events for each time bound start & end period.

 Our previous evalution of `cap` tree used a bottom-up search to list all parent nodes & caps that a leaf node is bound by.
 To evaluate the throttling status of a parent node, we need to use a top-down search to enumerate all children for whom the parent is responsible.
 We use the `node.id` of all descendants to retrieve all relevant events (by `type_id`) from the `"event"` table.
-We can enumerate these descendants by flipping the `WHERE` clause from our inital `cap_tree` query like so...
+We can enumerate these descendants by flipping the `WHERE` clause from our inital `cap_hierarchy` query like so...

 ```sql
 where 1 in (